drt-dave/pomodoro/SPRINT_01_AUTO_MODE_SWITCHING.md

 ### 5. Reuse ConfirmModal Pattern
 Look at how `ConfirmModal` is implemented - you can follow the same pattern for `SessionNotification`.

+### 6. Performance Optimization (Optional but Recommended)
+After implementing the features, consider optimizing the PomodoroContext functions with `useCallback` (Issue #5).
+This prevents unnecessary re-renders but is not critical for functionality.

 ---